EngineScript/EngineScript/README.md

 ### Step 2 - Edit Options File
 After the initial setup script has run, you'll need to alter the install options file.

 First, retrieve your Cloudflare Global API Key at **https://dash.cloudflare.com/profile/api-tokens**.
 Then you'll need to edit the configuration file at **/home/EngineScript/enginescript-install-options.txt**.
-Fill this out completely, making sure to change all options say `PLACEHOLDER`.
+Fill this out completely, making sure to change all variables that say `PLACEHOLDER`.

 Run the following command:
 ```shell